 Eabore etsu dolore magn aliqua enim ad minim veniam quis nostrud exercitas tion ullamco ipsum laboris.

-Rohan Bose is a senior financial analyst with Mercer Capital.
+Rohan Bose is a senior financial analyst.
 Rohan has valuation experience in engagements related to corporate planning and reorganizations, financial reporting, fairness opinions, litigation support, employee stock ownership plans, and estate and gift tax planning and compliance matters.
 Rohan also has significant knowledge of the professional sports and esports industries.

 Rohan’s has been a casual gamer since a young age.
 His interest in esports developed when he attended a Dallas Startup Week event in 2018 that introduced him to the industry.
 Since that time, Rohan has published a series of whitepapers that focus on the esports industry from a valuation perspective.